 In the downloaded RaspiRowing project folder you will find some .rules files.
 Open them in a text editor to view the contents.
-These files must be created and saved in a rules folder on the operating system to allow access to the connected USB Concept2 PM device.
+These files must be copied into the rules folder on the operating system to allow access to the connected USB Concept2 PM device.

 To do this, in the terminal navigate to the location of the rules files to be copied:

 this opens a text editor program in the terminal.
 Type the text from each .rules file precisely and when you're done press CTRL + X to save the file.
 Save it as the same name of the .rules file you are copying from.
 Repeat for each .rules file until they are all saved in the rules folder.